himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 tags    = ["Linux", "Programming", "Dev", "Emacs","dotfiles"]
 +++

-It's about time I move off of [Spacemacs](http://spacemacs.org), and pull togeather *my own* emacs configuration again.
-However, spacemacs has shown me several packages that I wanted to incorporate into my emacs configuration... so much so that I decided I might as well start from scratch.
+After switching to [Spacemacs](http://spacemacs.org) for the last year or two, it's about time to back and pull togeather *my own* emacs configuration again.
+However, spacemacs has shown me several packages that I want to incorporate into my new emacs setup.
+Rather than resuruct and Frankenstein the changes into my old `.emacs` file...
+I'm starting from scratch.

 <!--more-->